sanu151/React-JS/README.md

 - Consider performance implications, especially when using Context API for large amounts of data.
 - For complex data structures or frequent updates, using a state management library like Redux or Zustand might be more suitable.

-By understanding these methods, you can effectively pass data between components in your React applications, creating more dynamic and interactive user experiences.

 ### Mind Map for Passing Data to Parent-Child-Parent Elements